 building process: Hull has to be build with strip planking system in wood and epoxy resin, on a scaffold made by cheap wood temporary frames, hull is internally and externally laminated with a layer of biaxial glass, then turned on her cradles, all the other wooden structures (stringers, stempost-backbone, bulkheads and floors) will be bonded and laminated internally; all the cabin, deck and cockpit surfaces are made in marine grade plywood built with “stitch & glue” system.

-keel: fixed, with a 600 kg lead bulb bolted on a NACA profiled welded steel finkeel , bolted on floors with 20 high strength steel bolts ; if required a shallow draft keel solution will be included in plans, standard draft is 1,90 m at 2750 kg displacement
+keel: fixed, with a 600 kg lead bulb bolted on a NACA profiled welded steel finkeel , bolted on solid wood floors with 20 high strength steel bolts ; if required a shallow draft keel solution will be included in plans, standard draft is 1,90 m at 2750 kg displacement

 rudders and steering system: double NACA shaped rudders transom hung with a central tiller , drawings are highly detailed to built a reliable and strong steering system.

--Regatta: square top full battened mainsail, retractable alloy or carbon bowsprit that can be pivoted, olympic jib with 3d system sheeting point , code zero on bowsprit, masthead or fractional gennaker , double backstay and runners
+-Regatta: square top full battened mainsail, retractable alloy or carbon bowsprit that can be pivoted, olympic jib with 3d system sheeting point , code zero on bowsprit, masthead and fractional gennaker , double backstay and runners

 engine : inboard diesel or electric engine, saildrive or shaft transmission, up to 20 HP for diesel engine ; drawings detail the engine fitting and related systems